Mikea15/mikea15.github.io/_posts/2019-11-16-parallelizing-ray-tracing.md

 I set out to expand and consolidate my knowledge on multi threading paradigms and concepts using c++, using some older and some newer c++ features, and I had a lot of fun doing so.

-I&#8217;m sure there&#8217;s lot of room for improvement and provably made lots of mistakes, if I did, let me know.
+I'm sure there's lot of room for improvement and provably made lots of mistakes, if I did, let me know.
 In any case I hope you can take your own conclusions and maybe learn something too.

 <a href="https://www.codeproject.com/script/Articles/BlogArticleList.aspx?amid=7793424" rel="tag" style="display:none">CodeProject</a>